krishhteja/gMapsDistanceCalculator/README.md

 Based on the hardware and size of the file, it would take a few seconds to compute and will give the result.

 Sample output can be found here ![Screenshot](Output.png)

+Added maps (using folium) which are saved to a file aned travels.html in the same directory